chenmiao199654/Real-Time-Chat-App/README.md

    ```
 6. Access the application in your web browser at `http://localhost:3500`.

-## Deployment
-The Real-Time Chat Application can be deployed to various hosting platforms such as Heroku, Netlify, or AWS.
-Ensure that you configure the backend server to handle WebSocket connections and set up proper CORS policies if the frontend and backend are hosted on different domains.

 ## Future Enhancements
 - **File Sharing**: Allow users to share files such as images, documents, and videos within chat rooms.
 - **Encryption**: Implement end-to-end encryption for secure messaging and data privacy.